Walmart, Sam's Club to put food products on blockchain

-Last year, Nestle, Unilever Plc, Tyson Foods Inc and other large food and retail companies joined IBM’s blockchain technology project.
+Last year, Nestle, Unilever Plc (ULVR.L), Tyson Foods Inc (TSN.N) and other large food and retail companies joined IBM’s (IBM.N) blockchain technology project.

 Walmart said on Monday that the Centers for Disease Control and Prevention (CDC) has consulted with the company to improve traceability of food products to help public officials investigate and find the source of food-borne disease outbreaks.